borjaIgartua/borjaigartua.github.io/_pages/pronoide.md

         url: /pronoide/testing/soap-ui
         class: multiple_row_image
     title: Testing
-    excerpt: '**108 hours** where I instructed not only how to write tests.
-From a BDD course to a more specific topics like Selenium or SoapUI.
-As all the courses I tried to build a real world enviroment and then test it.
-On the BDD course we follow the methodology since the conception of the idea to the test implementation.'
+    excerpt: '**108 hours** where I instructed more than how to write tests.
+From a BDD course to more specific topics like Selenium or SoapUI.
+As in all the courses I tried to build a real world enviroment and then test it.
+On the BDD course we followed the methodology from the conception of the idea to the test implementation.'
     size: teaser-medium
     url: "/pronoide/testing"
     btn_label: "Read More"